 10 Best Budget Hotels in Milan

 Lively décor, decent-sized rooms, a great location, and a low rate make the Navigli a solid value.
 Situated south of the Duomo in Porta Ticinese, this small (22-room and one single suite) hotel is a stone’s throw from its namesake, the Navigli district, one of the liveliest areas in Milan and the center of the city’s aperitivo night life.
 (Happily, the rooms are soundproofed).
 Proximity to trams, taxis, buses, and the Porta Genova metro station make transportation easy.
-Amenities include a breakfast room with a terrace, as well as free wi-fi for guests.
+Amenities include a breakfast room with a terrace.

 It’s hard to find reasonably-priced accommodations near the Duomo, but the Eurohotel is only a 10-minute walk away.
 Located in the very fashionable Porta Venezia area, there are plenty of restaurant, shopping, and nightlife options right outside.
 The no-frill rooms are spare, but clean and functional, and rather spacious for a mid-range European hotel.
 Or splurge on one of the suites with lovely terrace views.
 There are wellness and sauna areas, a small gym, and a lobby with comfy leather couches and a lovely wood-paneled bar.
 Breakfast is included in the price.

 5. Hotel Pavone

 The Pavone won’t knock your socks off with fancy décor, but it’s well-located, clean, and quiet.
 Located on the east side of Milan near the very pretty Porta Monaforte area and close to local transit, the hotel is still reasonably close to tourist centers like the Duomo and the Public Garden.
 Breakfast is complimentary, and the reception desk doubles as a small bar.
 Single and double rooms are available, sleeping up to three.